I'm not worried about lumps and bumps this summer, thanks to the best bras for back fat

-As a stylist, I understand that it can be hard to know what to look for when it comes to updating your lingerie drawer, so I put over 30 bras to the test for you.
-To keep things fair, I made sure that all the bras I tried were designed and sold to be smoothing and promised to keep back fat at bay, and I tested from a wide range of brands.
-While vetting the back fat bras, I considered a number of things, including how smoothing and flattering they are, as well as how comfortable they are to wear all day and how well they support my boobs.
+As a stylist, I understand that it can be tricky to know what to look for when adding to your lingerie drawer, so I put 36 bras to the test to find the most flattering styles.
+To keep things fair, I made sure that all the bras I tried were designed and sold to be smoothing and promised to keep back fat at bay, and I tested many different shapes and styles from a wide range of brands.
+While vetting the back fat bras, I considered a number of key things, including how smoothing, flattering and comfortable they are, as well as how much support they offer.
 Every bra in this guide was tested for at least a full day, and worn under fitted tops to test if any pesky lumps could be seen around the back band.
-It was a tough call, but the top 6 bras for back fat were chosen because they looked after my bust brilliantly while being very flattering on my sides and back.
-These are the top shaping picks that you and your boobs can really rely on.
+It was hard to narrow it down, but the top 6 bras for back fat looked after my bust brilliantly while looking smooth from all angles.

 The quick list

-This super simple and fuss-free bra has quickly become my favourite to wear on a daily basis.
-The wired cups and wider shoulder straps make it super supportive for boobs of all sizes without feeling restrictive, and the wide and smooth back band covers more skin without digging in, to prevent any overspill for a sleek and neat silhouette.
-I tried the black design and it's available in 14 other stylish colours, which include burgundy and soft grey too.
+This simple, fuss-free bra has quickly become my favourite to wear on a daily basis.
+The wired cups and wider shoulder straps make it super supportive for boobs of all sizes without feeling restrictive, plus the wide and smooth back band covers more skin without digging in, to prevent any overspill for a sleek silhouette.
+I tried the black design, and it's available in 14 other stylish colours, including white, burgundy and soft grey.

-This beautiful bra is from the Rosie collection for the much-loved British clothing brand, and is designed to create a smooth and sleek silhouette from all angles while flattering boobs.
-I was unsure about the non-wired design, but I was impressed by how much lift and support this one gave me.
-The simple design is balanced out with lace fabric at the back, and it's available in a great range of sizes covering 30A-42E.
+This beautiful bra is from Rosie Huntington-Whiteley's collection for much-loved British clothing brand M&S, and is designed to create a smooth silhouette from all angles while flattering boobs.
+I was unsure about the non-wired design, but I was impressed by how much lift and support it gave me.
+The minimalist style is balanced out with lace fabric at the back, and it's available in a great range of sizes covering 30A-42E.

 Best Bras for Back Fat: Tried & Tested